Scholarships and Fellowships

 The Fellowship upholds Dennis Washington's long time vision of promoting the betterment of society and the development of a highly diverse workforce through education.

-There will be one fellowship awarded which will consist of:
+There will be two scholarships awarded which will consist of:

 - Eligibility for Montana Native American Fee Waiver

 The University of Montana can choose whether or not to renew the Fellowship after the first year (maximum 2 years for a Master's program and 3 years for a Ph.D. program)

 - Applicants must be accepted to a Master's or Doctoral Degree program at the Graduate School of The University of Montana or Montana State University

 - Minimum GPA of 2.5 for undergraduate and 3.0 during any graduate program work